mlip-cmu/book/03-machine-learning-for-software-engineers-in-a-nutshell.md

 <figcaption>

-Foundation models are general-purpose models created with machine learning algorithms and a prompt customizes the specific prediction for a given input.
+Foundation models are general-purpose models created with machine-learning algorithms and a prompt customizes the model for a given input.

 </figcaption>
 </figure>

 Foundation models are usually trained using deep-learning algorithms on extremely large datasets, like the majority of English-language text available on the Internet.
 Such models have learned surprising capabilities to answer all kinds of questions with natural-language prompts.
-They are usually used for generative tasks, such as generating answers to natural language questions, but they can also be used for classification tasks as in the toxicity example above.
-Training of foundation models is very expensive and only a few organizations build them, but they are intended to be used broadly for many tasks.
+They are usually used for generative tasks, such as generating answers to natural-language questions, but they can also be used for classification tasks as in the toxicity example.
+Training of foundation models is very expensive, and only a few organizations build them, but they are intended to be used broadly for many tasks.
 Usually, third-party foundation models are used over an API, but some (open-source) foundation models can also be hosted locally.

-Foundation models do not have access to proprietary or recent information that was not part of the training data and they may not have learned the capabilities for all tasks.
+Foundation models do not have access to proprietary or recent information that was not part of the training data, and they may not have learned the capabilities for all tasks.
 For example, they cannot provide answers about private emails and may not have a good understanding of what is considered toxic language in recent slang used in gaming forums.
-To customize and extend foundation models, common strategies are (1) to *fine-tune* a copy of the model with custom training data (e.g., train it on internal email or gaming forum messages) and (2) to use *in-context learning* where additional information or instructions is provided as part of the prompt.
+To customize and extend foundation models, common strategies are (1) to *fine-tune* a copy of the model with custom training data (e.g., train it on internal email or gaming forum messages) and (2) to use *in-context learning* where additional information or instructions are provided as part of the prompt.
 In particular, the latter is common where internal data is provided as part of the prompt (see *retrieval-augmented generation* in chapter *[Thinking like a Software Architect](08-thinking-like-a-software-architect.md)*) or additional examples are provided to give the model more context.

 <figure>